Last Updated: 07 April, 2025

 In terms of revenue and tax income, Iowa averaged around $16.2 million in sportsbooks' revenue and approx $1.1 million in tax income each month during 2024.
 The same pace should continue in 2025, especially if the sports betting regulation and legislation don't see any significant or surprising changes.

-Regarding licenses and taxes, Iowa goes pretty easy on operators compared to other states.
-The fee to obtain a license is $45,000, and the tax rate for both online and retail sports betting is 6.75%.
+Regarding licenses and taxes, Iowa is pretty easy on operators compared to other states.
+The license fee is $45,000, and the tax rate for both online and retail sports betting is 6.75%.
 Only two states in the U.S. currently have an equal or lower tax rate than Iowa.

-Since the state still has plenty of licenses to be applied for on what could be considered a discount for a licensing fee compared to other states, there is a real possibility that the state gambling market will get even bigger.
+Since the state still has plenty of licenses to be applied for at what could be considered a discount for a licensing fee compared to other states, the state gambling market could grow even bigger.
 With that, Iowa could cement itself as one of the highest-earning states monthly in the post-PASPA era.

 Iowa sports betting record months: